joshing-dev/JChat/README.md

 Java chat application over sockets.

 EXCLAIMER: It is still in beta and any bugs that are found and reported would be appreciated.
+Also, it is compiled in Java version 1.6 so that is the minimal JRE version required to run this application.

 How to use: